a-scie/jump/README.md

 1. I wanted to be able to assemble a scie with just a scie-jump binary, `curl`, `vi` and `cat` or similar foundational / ever-present command line tools.
-2. I wanted an assembled scie to be inspectable, again using standard tools.
+2. I wanted an assembled scie to be easily inspected, again using standard tools.

 An unstated constraint here so far is that the scie-jump needs to be able to quickly and unambiguously find the 1st byte of the lift manifest so that it can read it.